lgenzelis/CocktailFinder/README.md

 ## Instructions

+Please, note that the app has been tested extensively on Android devices, due to unavailability of a MAC computer.
-To run the APP:
+To run the APP on an Android device, follow these steps:

 * Clone or download this repo

-* Go the project folder and run `react-native install`
+* Go the project folder and run `npm install`

-* Connect an iOS or Android device via USB (you need to also enable USB debugging on your device)
+* Start an Android emulator, or connect an Android device via USB.
+For the latter, you need to make sure that USB debugging is enabled on your device.

-* Run `react-native start`
+* Run `react-native start`, which will run the Metro Bundler.

+* Open **another** terminal and run `react-native run-android`.

 ## External libraries